Back to Blog

 What Are the Key Takeaways?

-The rise of warehouse-native analytics platforms marks a significant shift in how organizations leverage their data for actionable insights.
+The rise of trusted agentic analytics platforms marks a significant shift in how organizations leverage their data for actionable insights.
 By operating directly on top of data warehouses like Snowflake, BigQuery, Clickhouse and Databricks, these platforms eliminate the inefficiencies of reverse ETL processes, reduce latency, and ensure robust data governance.
 Notable mention is Statsig, however, as it was acquired by OpenAI their future is still questionable.

 Key Takeaways